KCS-LLC/Arcane-Ascension-Puzzle-Spires/Game_Design_Document.md

 ## 8. Enemies

 Enemies are drawn from the lore of Arcane Ascension, each with its own health, abilities, and mana affinities.
 The spire contains a wide variety of threats.
+Each combat room on a floor will feature a unique monster encounter, loaded from the floor's data.

 *   **Common Monsters:** These form the bulk of the encounters in the spire.
 Examples include:
     *   Golems